-- A student who has a documented disability that may require some modification of seating, testing, or other class requirements should consult the instructor in person at the beginning of the course so that appropriate arrangements may be made. - The student is responsible for communicating his/her needs to the instructor, as early as possible.
-All arrangements for changes pertaining to the quizzes and the exams must be made at least one week in advance.
+A student who has a documented disability that may require some modification of seating, testing, or other class requirements should consult the instructor in person at the beginning of the course so that appropriate arrangements may be made.
+The student is responsible for communicating his/her needs to the instructor, as early as possible.
+All arrangements for changes pertaining to quizzes and exams must be made at least one week in advance.